CyVerse-learning-materials/neon_workshop_2019/step1.rst

 **Description Outcomes**

-* The history of the iPlantCollaborative, which led to CyVerse will serve as an overview of the last 10 years of the project, to help frame the future directions that we are currently pursuing.
+* The history of the iPlantCollaborative, which led to CyVerse, as overview of the last 10 years of the project.
+The present impacts of the project, and future directions we are headed.

 * The goal of the Data Store overview include understanding how to move new data onto CyVerse Data Store, hosting data publically, and working with iRODS iCommands interface.